nmiodice/OpenRSS--an-Android-RSS-client/README.md

 *   Want to be a tester or developer?
 Follow the link to the google group in the "Contact" section of this document

-*   If you are interested in developing for OpenRSS, please also review the documens for critical modules under the `<project directry>/developers` directory

 Contact
 --
 *   To contact the project owner, email him at nmiodice@gmail.com